 When we’re talking about comfort, sometimes a splurge is worth it.
-Other times, you can get quality products at a reasonable price…and much like the shipping and returns policies, these four brands all have very different prices.
+Other times, you can get quality products at a reasonable price…and much like the shipping and returns policies, these three brands all have very different prices.

 Conversely, with prices ranging from $149 to $249 depending on the size, Buffy’s Cloud Comforter is the most competitively priced option of the bunch—and from our experience, the quality is almost unreal for the price.
 Plus with the free 7-night sleep trial, there’s no financial investment here unless you decide to keep it.

 Brooklinen’s Down Duvet starts at $259 for a twin bed and goes up to $479 for the king.
 Brooklinen is the second most affordable option after Buffy.
 Although the quality you’re getting for the price is good, we’d argue that Buffy’s Cloud Comforter offers better quality for a lower price.

 A twin-sized All-Season Down Duvet Insert from Parachute begins at $339 and goes up to a whopping $529 for a king-sized comforter— while the Parachute comforter is undeniably high-quality, we simply can’t justify spending that much on a comforter.

 The Winner: Buffy

 Just because something is more expensive doesn’t mean that it’s better.
 It just costs more.
 When it comes to quality for price, Buffy’s Cloud Comforter is by far the most affordable option—with their $199 queen-sized comforter stacking up at $75 less than Brooklinen’s and $240 less than Parachute’s.

 And The Overall Winner Is (Drumroll, Please)…Buffy

 Now that we’ve taken a closer look at all three bedding brands and their best-selling comforters, you should have a better idea of which one suits your style and preferences.